-Information flow between hippocampus and cortex
+Information flow between hippocampus and neocortex

 A central part of the indexing theory is that ongoing cortical activation is bound by neurons in the hippocampus which project back and reactivate the initial cortical pattern during successful retrieval.
 There are several hurdles in showing this empirically.
-One is a low spatial coverage of implanted electrodes that is on top of that different for each patient as not all patients have electrodes in the same part of the hippocampus or cortex.
+One is a low spatial coverage of implanted electrodes, which, on top of that, is different for each patient as not all patients have electrodes in the same part of the hippocampus or neocortex (referred to as the cortex from this point onwards).
 Apart from that, the number of ESNs per patient is low.
 These concerns should not deter the curious reader, but merely caution to the difficulty of the task.

 A persisting problem has been discerning periods of memory reinstatement from background activity.
 One approach to this problem might be combining high frequency activity with concurrent ESN firing, which could serve as a more accurate indicator of memory reinstatement.
 A second approach is to correlate the instantaneous firing rate of ESNs or HFP with the output of a classifier (e.g., a linear discriminant analysis), which represents a retrieved memory in the cortex.
-This is preferable to computing the classifier evidence at each individual spike because this makes it difficult to compare ESNs with vastly different firing rates and also introduces problems during spike bursts (effectively smoothing of the classifier output).
+This is preferable over computing the classifier evidence at each individual spike which would assume that each spike leads to memory reinstatement.
+Especially in neurons that spike frequently each spike might only reflect baseline firing.
 A larger increase in instantaneous firing rate would also be easier to discern from baseline firing using a thresholding procedure and could be used as a marker for memory reinstatement.
-A third way to detect memory reinstatement would be to apply a Granger causality test on shorter data segments during the retrieval phase, when information is thought to flow from the hippocampus to the cortex (and vice versa during encoding; xx).
-Segments with a high Granger causality (i.e., where activity in one area predicts the activity in the other) are likely timepoints at which memory retrieval occurs.
+A third way to detect memory reinstatement would be to apply a time-based causality measure (e.g., Granger causality, 10.2307/1912791, Phase Slope Index, 10.1038/4531146b) on shorter data segments during the retrieval phase, when information is thought to flow from the hippocampus to the cortex (xx).
+Segments in which activity in one area predicts the activity in the other are likely timepoints at which memory retrieval occurs.
 A fourth way would be to identify memory reinstatement in the cortex through a classifier and reverse engineer the hippocampal activity pattern that induced it (e.g., looking at the neural activity one second prior).

 Finally, a fifth way would be applying a classifier to the hippocampal and cortical recordings separately and cross-correlate the two outputs or apply a Granger causality test.
 In this case one would not focus on the transfer of the signal as raw data, but rather the transfer of evidence for content that represents that memory.
 To complicate things further one may wish to use the instantaneous firing rate and/or data within the high frequency band instead of the unfiltered raw micro-/macrowire recordings as inputs to these analyses.
 To conclude, only future studies using other experimental designs and/or more advanced hardware will be able to ascertain whether ESNs are indeed Index Neurons.
 Until then, we must be satisfied to see a reinstatement of neural firing as an indicator of memory processing.